Generalized Rindler Wedge and Holographic Observer Concordance: Time/space cutoff in the bulk and bulk-boundary observer concordance

 Additionally, it is possible to change the topology of the IR region.
 One interesting topologically nontrivial case is the presence of a two-sided wormhole within the IR region\footnote{Due to the topological censorship \cite{Galloway:1999br}, this wormhole must not be traversable.}, connecting another asymptotic AdS spacetime with another conformal boundary.
 In such cases, it is important to note that the state of a single CFT can no longer be considered as a pure state, and the area of the wormhole throat corresponds to the entanglement entropy between the states of the two CFTs (as in ER=EPR).
 It is also possible to construct more complicated wormholes with highly nontrivial topologies.
 From the perspective of the boundary CFT, modifying the IR geometry is equivalent to altering the long-distance entanglement structure.
 The process of ``repelling" the entanglement wedges effectively makes them sparser while creating wormholes establishes entanglement connections with another system.

-Finally, it is worth noting that since the Rindler-convex regions can intersect with the boundary, corresponding to an open GRW with infinite volume, it is also possible to modify the geometries inside these regions.
-Further discussions on this topic could be found in our forthcoming work \cite{Ju:2023}.
+Finally, it is worth noting that since the generalized Rindler wedges can intersect with the boundary, corresponding to a GRW with infinite volume, it is also possible to modify the geometries inside these regions.
+Further discussions on this topic can be found in our forthcoming work \cite{Ju:2024xcn}.